WebOfTrustInfo/rwot11-the-hague/final-documents/identifier-binding.md

 **subject identifier** of that claim refers).

-The VCDM says that every **claim** (in the credentialSubject property) can have an id field that is \"intended to unambiguously refer to an object, such as a person, product, or organization\", suggesting that this would then be the **subject** of that **claim**.[^13] However, it does not provide any actual guidance about how a **verifier** can learn which **entity** is being referred to.[^14] Still, the 'holder binding
+The VCDM says that every **claim** (in the credentialSubject property) can have an id field that is "intended to unambiguously refer to an object, such as a person, product, or organization", suggesting that this would then be the **subject** of that **claim**.[^13] However, it does not provide any actual guidance about how a **verifier** can learn which **entity** is being referred to.[^14] Still, the 'holder binding